17hoehbr/automated-plex-guide/README.md

 1. Navigate to http://localhost:8096
 2. Follow the setup wizard
 3. Add libraries for TV and Movies.
-The library folders should be located at /media/movies and /media/tv.
+The library folders should be located at /media/movies and /media/tv respectively.

+See [documentation](https://jellyfin.org/docs/general/quick-start.html) for more information
 ## qBittorrent

 ### Set Download Directory